Chat with us on WhatsApp!

 Stronger connectors

-How Topicon Applies Redundant Engineering Design
+5. How TOPICON Applies Redundant Engineering Design

 1. Reinforced Mechanical Structure

-Enhanced frame and impact-resistant design for drop protection
+Enhanced frame and impact-resistant design for drop protection — a key requirement in heavy machinery onboard displays.

 2. Multi-Layer Sealing (Beyond IP67)

-Water, dust, and corrosion protection with redundant sealing layers
+Water, dust, and corrosion protection with redundant sealing layers — the same approach used in ELD‑compliant devices for long‑haul trucks that face road salt and pressure washing.

 3. Anti-Vibration Internal Design

-PCB fixation and shock-absorbing structures for long-term vibration resistance
+PCB fixation and shock-absorbing structures for long-term vibration resistance.

 4. Industrial-Grade Connectors